TonySico/text-editor-pub/README.md

 ## bench.sh

-- Used to run both the miniText.sh and time.sh scripts in parallel
+- Used to run both the miniText.sh and time.sh scripts in sequence.
 - Parameters:\
   \$1 = iterations\
   \$2 = file to open